 - Easy to wear and remove

 Some of the popular and recommended hiking shoe brands are Forclaz Fresh, Arpenaz Flex series, Salomon, Woodland and Weinbrenner low ankle series.
+You can also find plenty of options in the Decathlon hiking shoes section on their website and in stores.

-2. Trekking Shoes
+2. Trekking shoes

 Where are they used: